Table of contents

 FAQs About HTML <code> Tag

-Q1: What is the purpose of the HTML <code> tag?
+Q1: What is the purpose of the HTML code tag?

-Q2: Can I style the <code> tag?
+Q2: Can we style the HTML code tag?

-A: The <code> tag is used to display inline code, while the <pre> tag preserves whitespace and line breaks.
-They are often used together when displaying large blocks of code.
+The code tag displays inline code, while the pre tag preserves line breaks and spaces.
+They are often used together for displaying multi-line code blocks.

 HTML